redis/redis-doc/docs/reference/cluster-spec.md

 Redis Cluster was designed in order to cover the exact use cases of the non-clustered Redis version.

-Overview of Redis Cluster main components
+## Overview of Redis Cluster main components
-===

-Keys distribution model
+### Key distribution model
----

-The key space is split into 16384 slots, effectively setting an upper limit for the cluster size of 16384 master nodes (however the suggested max size of nodes is in the order of ~ 1000 nodes).
+The cluster's key space is split into 16384 slots, effectively setting an upper limit for the cluster size of 16384 master nodes (however, the suggested max size of nodes is on the order of ~ 1000 nodes).

 Each master node in a cluster handles a subset of the 16384 hash slots.
 The cluster is **stable** when there is no cluster reconfiguration in